Diablo2912/CTF-Writeups/NYP InfoSec June CTF 2025/crypto/Neural-Interface-Log-Analysis.md

 easy

 ## Challenge Description
 The Nova Sentinel's neural interface system logs have been tampered with during an alien cyberattack.
 Hidden within the standard operational logs are covert commands inserted by the attackers.
-As a neural interface specialist, you must analyze these logs, extract the attacker’s messages, and decode their hidden commands to uncover their intentions and the stolen flag.
+As a neural interface specialist, you must analyse these logs, extract the attacker’s messages, and decode their hidden commands to uncover their intentions and the stolen flag.

 [Download interface_specs.txt](https://github.com/Diablo2912/CTF-Writeups/blob/main/NYP%20InfoSec%20June%20CTF%202025/.files/interface_specs.txt)

 [Download neural_logs.txt](https://github.com/Diablo2912/CTF-Writeups/blob/main/NYP%20InfoSec%20June%20CTF%202025/.files/neural_logs.txt)

 ## Solution